What is a Neighbourhood Plan?

 What is a Neighbourhood Development Order?

-A Neighbourhood Development Order is a form of deemed planning permission.
-It grants outline or full planning permission in a neighbourhood area for specific types of development without the need to submit a planning application to Cornwall Council.
-It can be unconditional or subject to conditions for example obtaining the approval of Cornwall Council on matters of detail or specifying the period within which applications must be carried out.
-They can shape where development can go and what it will look like.
+A Neighbourhood Development Order is a form of planning permission.
+It grants outline or full planning permission in a neighbourhood area for specific types of development without the need to submit a planning application to us.
+It can be unconditional or subject to conditions for example obtaining approval from us on matters of detail or specifying the period within which applications must be carried out.
+They can shape where building can go and what it will look like.

 Why are they important?